-No matter is a death is something that has been a long time coming, or sudden, the loss of a loved one can make us feel overwhelmed, lost, and emotional.
-There is no amount of preparation that can fully prepare you for the loss.
-When you are in the heightened emotional state that the loss can place you in, even decisions that you have planned for can be staggering.
+No matter if a death is something that has been a long time coming, or sudden, the loss of a loved one can make us feel overwhelmed, lost, and emotional.
+There is no amount of preparation that can fully prepare you for a loss.
+When you are in the heightened emotional state which loss can place you in, even decisions that you have planned for can be staggering.

 When a Death Occurs in a Hospital, Nursing Home or Hospice Facility

 The care facility staff will notify the family and any necessary authorities immediately after the death has occurred.
 Depending on the care facility, they may ask which funeral home you wish to work with and may call them on your family’s behalf.
 You may need to contact the funeral home yourself, if the care provider does not.
 If you are present at the care facility when the funeral director arrives, they may ask you some questions about your loved one, and their final wishes.
 They will also set a time for a meeting to discuss more about the service, and your loved one.
 If you are not present, the funeral director will contact you by telephone to make arrangements.

 Once everything is cleared by the authorities, the next phone call that you should make is to a licensed funeral director.
 Funeral directors are the people who transport your loved one to their final resting spot, obtain the death certificate, and in cases where pre-planning or pre-arranging was not done, they can help with arranging a memorial/funeral service.
 A funeral director can also help you notify insurance companies, employers, and the government of the death.
 Funeral directors are here to help you through the process, and to reduce the stress of funeral planning and the loss.

 Meeting The Funeral Director